JohnyForElectric/ID.Buttons/README.md

 We have started with design and prototyping and expect to have working code by the end of summer.

 ## What's next
-Let us know if the ID.Butnz [interest you](</discussions/2>) and what [kind of functions](https://github.com/JohnyForElectric/ID.Butnz/discussions/3) you would like to be able to control.
+Let us know if the ID.Buttons [interest you](https://github.com/JohnyForElectric/ID.Butnz/discussions/2) and [what kind of functions](https://github.com/JohnyForElectric/ID.Butnz/discussions/3) would you like to be able to control or observe.